Zooz/predator/docs/devguide/docs/tests.md

 * `generateRandomDataGlobal()` is a global function that creates global variables.
 Those variables can be used in the scope of the test by using the `{{ }}` syntax.

-## Debugging Requests/Responses
+## Debugging Test Requests/Responses

+It is possible to view all of the requests and responses that the predator-runner sends and receives while running load on the API.
-For viewing all the requests and responses (Very useful when your test not behaves like you expected) It's possible to run tests with the Debug flag (can be send via jobs api or toggled in the run test form) The predator-runner will log this data to the log files which can be downloaded and investigated.
+This is very useful when your test does not behave the way you expected it to and need the request/response to further investigate.
+The predator-runner will log this data to the log files which can be downloaded.

+For the test to run in `debug` mode:

+##### 1. UI
+-  Turn on the <b>Debug</b> flag when running a test

+##### 2. API
+- Add `"debug": "*"` to the body of the `POST /jobs` request